colinchambachan/AnalystDemonstration/README.md

 - Python: Features both a statistical analysis of housing market using a Decision Tree Regressor and a Random Forest Regressor with SciKit-learn, as well as a NeuralNetwork Demo
 - Excel: Exhibits Data Management in a number of research scenarios, performing collection, cleaning, and analysis on data.
 In particular. features error analysis through standard deviation and linear regression

-I'd be more than happy to clarify any questions!
+I'd be more than happy to clarify any questions